1slem/SerpApi-Search-Trends-/README.md

 - **Stripe API**: For payment processing and subscription management
 - **Google OAuth API**: For social authentication

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For support and questions:
-- Use the built-in contact form in the application
-- Create an issue in the repository
-- Email: support@yourdomain.com

 ## 🔄 Version History